jma1ice/newsletterr/readme.md

 * Rename 'ra' and 'recs' snap in block for clarity?
 * In schedule calendar, template names are showing as template #
 * Add more date range options in schedule builder to match dashboard
+* Keep settings details on error so user won't have to re-enter them
+* Preview limits to 20 RA items

 ### v1.0.0
 * Compile EXE / ELF files